altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "The plan from the very beginning was to interrogate all of you and compare your answers.
 But we can't release the people who lied.
 Only the honest ones will be released...
 You can't return to the Fort, so we will provide you with the necessary travel expenses as well as your sword and horse."<br/>

-Holger groaned.
+Holger groaned.<br/>

 What he said was obvious, but he covered all the bases.
-His band was probably captured under this man's instruction.
+His band was probably captured under this man's instruction.<br/>

 "Is it true that you will release us?"<br/>

 "I can only ask you to trust me...
 I promise to release you 2 months later."<br/>

-Holger stared at him.
+Holger stared at him.<br/>

-Regis looked back with a serious expression.
+Regis looked back with a serious expression.<br/>

-Diethart and the woman behind him were waiting for Holger's answer.
+Diethart and the woman behind him were waiting for Holger's answer.<br/>

-He could feel the tension of the barbarians around him rising.
+He could feel the tension of the barbarians around him rising.<br/>

 Will he be slaughtered immediately if he refuses?

-He didn't plan to test it.
+He didn't plan to test it.<br/>

 "I understand...
 I will tell you everything...
 So please let the others go.
 They are all great guys."<br/>